arthurcerveira/Blockchain/README.md

 For running this project you need a Python 3.6 or higher and pip3.

-### Intructions
+### Instructions

-For installing you need to clone the repository and install the requirements
+For installing you need git to clone the repository and install the requirements

 ```
 git clone https://github.com/arthurcerveira/Blockchain.git